Cubic equations of state: Peng–Robinson–Babalola-Susu equation of state (PRBS)

 The attractive force parameter ‘a’ was considered to be a constant with respect to pressure in the Peng–Robinson equation of state.
 The modification, in which parameter ‘a’ was treated as a variable with respect to pressure for multicomponent multi-phase high density reservoir systems was to improve accuracy in the prediction of properties of complex reservoir fluids for PVT modeling.
-The variation was represented with a linear equation where a1 and a2 represent the slope and the intercept respectively of the straight line obtained when values of parameter ‘a’ are plotted against pressure.
+The variation was represented with a linear equation where a1 and a2 were the slope and the intercept respectively of the straight line obtained when values of parameter ‘a’ are plotted against pressure.

 This modification increases the accuracy of the Peng–Robinson equation of state for heavier fluids particularly at high pressure ranges (>30MPa) and eliminates the need for tuning the original Peng–Robinson equation of state.
+Tunning was captured inherently during the modification of the Peng-Robinson Equation.

+The Peng-Robinson-Babalola-Susu (PRBS) Equation of State (EoS) was developed in 2005 and for about two decades now has been applied to numerous reservoir field data at varied temperature (T) and pressure (P) conditions and shown to rank among the few promising EoS for accurate prediction of reservoir fluid properties especially for more challenging ultra-deep reservoirs at High-Temperature High-Pressure (HTHP) conditions.
+These works have been published in reputable journals.